OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data: Related Work

 \textbf{Evaluating probabilistic reasoning.} One line of research examines how well LMs perform at problem-solving tasks involving structured probabilistic models.
 For example, \cite{paruchuri2024odds} evaluate models' probabilistic reasoning given simple idealized distributions; \cite{nafar2025extracting} tests models' ability to provide probabilistic estimates given a Bayesian network; and \cite{jin2023cladder} examine the models' causal reasoning given probabilities.
 Collectively, these studies frame probabilistic reasoning as a mathematical exercise with clearly defined inputs and well-specified outputs.
 By contrast, our benchmark targets real-world estimation problems, where the relevant information must be inferred rather than provided and the ground truth itself may be ambiguous or unavailable.

 \textbf{Structuring probabilistic reasoning.} Another line of work proposes structures for LM-based probabilistic reasoning to improve performance.
-Using ``guesstimation'' questions similar to ours, \cite{xia2024let} prompt LMs to propose relevant random variables and moment constraints, and then fits a log-linear distribution that satisfies these constraints.\cite{feng2024bird} take a similar approach, and evaluate a multi-step process in which LMs brainstorm relevant factors, make coarse probabilistic assessments, and construct an approximate Bayesian network for inference.
+Using ``guesstimation'' questions similar to ours, \cite{xia2024let} prompt LMs to propose relevant random variables and moment constraints, and then fits a log-linear distribution that satisfies these constraints. \cite{feng2024bird} take a similar approach, and evaluate a multi-step process in which LMs brainstorm relevant factors, make coarse probabilistic assessments, and construct an approximate Bayesian network for inference. \cite{huynh2025improving} use LLMs to generate synthetic counterfactual outcomes by sampling pseudo-observations, constructing empirical distributions.
 These approaches extend beyond single-variable reasoning by introducing latent structure and explicit intermediate steps.
-However, the focus for both of these works is on answering discrete multiple-choice questions, such as those where the LM must select the most likely explanation or outcome.
-Our benchmark, by contrast, emphasizes continuous and potentially open-ended variables: models must explicitly place probability distributions over possible outcomes.
-While our evaluation does not impose an explicit reasoning structure on the LM, future work could explore how structured approaches of this kind might be adapted to improve performance in our setting.
+However, the focus for \cite{xia2024let} and \cite{feng2024bird} is answering discrete multiple-choice questions, while \cite{huynh2025improving} focuses on augmenting small datasets for downstream causal inference tasks rather than directly evaluating the quality of LLM-generated distributions.

+Like our approach, \cite{selby2025had} elicit parametric Bayesian priors from LLMs.
+However, they evaluate priors by comparing them to human expert elicitation in existing psychology studies or to historical observational data in specific settings (e.g., precipitation and temperature in particular cities in December).
+By contrast, we specifically construct derived variables---complex aggregations and cross-sections of tabular data---across diverse domains; we directly evaluate accuracy and calibration relative to estimated ground truth; and we systematically evaluate how model family and inference-time settings impact results.

 \textbf{Language model-based forecasting.} Recent studies have also evaluated LMs' forecasting capabilities \citep{karger2024forecastbench, halawi2024approaching, ye2024mirai, chang2024comprehensive, schoenegger2025ai}.
 These works also test whether models can synthesize heterogeneous evidence into well-calibrated estimates, but they focus on making predictions about real-world future events.
 In contrast to our benchmark, the outcomes of forecasting questions are, by design, highly likely to appear in LMs' training data after they resolve; they thus perpetually become ``stale'' and must be replaced with new questions, as noted by \cite{karger2024forecastbench}.
 By focusing on questions that require reasoning about fine-grained cross of tabular datasets, rather than future events, \textsc{OpenEstimate} questions are designed to remain challenging over time.